-We have examined a record of proceedings relating to the issuance of \$55,000,000 aggregate principal amount of The Rockefeller University Revenue Bonds, Series 2002A1 (the "Series 2002A1 Bonds") and the issuance of \$50,000,000 aggregate principal amount of The Rockefeller University Revenue Bonds, Series 2002A2 (the "Series 2002A2 Bonds" and, together with the Series 2002A1 Bonds, the "Series 2002A Bonds") by the Dormitory Authority of the State of New York (the "Authority"), a body corporate and politic constituting a public benefit corporation of the State of New York, including the Dormitory Authority Act, being Title 4 of Article 8 of the Public Authorities Law of the State of New York, as amended to the date hereof, including, without limitation, by the Healthcare Financing Consolidation Act, being Title 4-B of the Public Authorities Law of the State of New York, as amended to the date hereof (the "Act").
+We have examined a record of proceedings relating to the issuance of \$103,215,000 aggregate principal amount of The Rockefeller University Revenue Bonds, Series 2008A (the "Series 2008A Bonds") by the Dormitory Authority of the State of New York (the "Authority"), a body corporate and politic constituting a public benefit corporation of the State of New York, created and existing under and pursuant to the Constitution and statutes of the State of New York, including the Dormitory Authority Act, being Title 4 of Article 8 of the Public Authorities Law of the State of New York, as amended to the date hereof, including, without limitation, by the Healthcare Financing Consolidation Act, being Title 4-B of the Public Authorities Law of the State of New York, as amended to the date hereof (the "Act").
 We have also examined such certificates, documents, records and matters of law as we have deemed necessary for the purpose of rendering the opinions hereinafter set forth.

-The Series 2002A Bonds are issued under and pursuant to the Act, The Rockefeller University Revenue Bond Resolution of the Authority, adopted on October 31, 2001 (the "Resolution"), and The Rockefeller University Series 2002A Resolution Authorizing the Issuance of Series 2002A Bonds, adopted on October 31, 2001 (the "Series 2002A Resolution").
-Said resolutions are herein collectively referred to as the "Resolutions."
-Unless otherwise defined herein, capitalized terms used herein have the respective meanings given to them in the Resolutions and the Bond Series Certificate, dated January 18, 2002, relating to the Series 2002A Bonds, as supplemented by the Supplemental Bond Series Certificate, dated January 29, 2002 relating the Series 2002A2 Bonds (collectively the "2002A Bond Series Certificate").
+The Series 2008A Bonds are issued under and pursuant to the Act, The Rockefeller University Revenue Bond Resolution of the Authority, adopted on October 31, 2001 (the "Resolution"), The Rockefeller University Series Resolution Authorizing Up to \$455,000,000 Series 2008A Bonds, adopted January 23, 2008 (the "Series 2008A Resolution") and the Bond Series Certificate relating to the Series 2008A Bonds (the "2008A Bond Series Certificate").
+Said resolutions and 2008A Bond Series Certificate are herein collectively called the "Resolutions."
+Capitalized terms used but not defined herein have the respective meaning given to them in the Resolutions.

-The Series 2002A Bonds are part of an issue of bonds of the Authority (the "Bonds"), which the Authority has established and created under the terms of the Resolution and is authorized to issue from time to time for the purposes authorized by the Act and the Resolution, as then in effect, and without limitation as to amount, except as provided in the Resolutions or as may be limited by law.
-The Series 2002A Bonds are being issued for the purposes set forth in the Resolutions.
+The Series 2008A Bonds are part of an issue of bonds of the Authority (the "Bonds"), which the Authority has established and created under the terms of the Resolution and is authorized to issue from time to time for the purposes authorized by the Act and the Resolution, as then in effect, and without limitation as to amount, except as provided in the Resolutions or as may be limited by law.
+The Series 2008A Bonds were issued for the purposes set forth in the Resolutions.